 10a x 1.8 = 1767 x 1.7 = 3004cc,

 so all blown rotaries are in D Class, regardless of which variety.

 The club runs a Club Championship, Autocross Championship and Sprint Championship as well as class awards for Autocross and Sprints.

-The overall Club Champion is derived from all points accumulated at any CAMS event, in competition with other club members.
+The overall Club Champion is derived from all points accumulated at any Motorsport Australia event, in competition with other competitors.